 When we share your data we will always take reasonable steps to ensure that there are adequate safeguards in place.
 If we ever transfer your personal data outside of the European Economic Area, you can ask us for a copy of the relevant safeguards implemented in respect of that transfer.

 If required by central government or local council for the purpose of carrying out their statutory duties, ensuring safety through the SAG (Safety Advisory Group) and to ensure the club and council have a valid and effective safety policy and certificate.

 Our commercial partners

-For a current list of our sponsors, licensees and partners please visit afcb.co.uk/commercial-and-afc-business/who-we-work-in-partnership-with.
+For a current list of our sponsors, licensees and partners please click here.
 These may change from time to time, so please come and check the list regularly.

 If you opt-in we will let you know about exciting promotions, news, features and activities of AFC Bournemouth and/or our commercial partners.